Pegah461/LCR-Leader-Election/LCR-Leader-Election-Protocol-PeerRegister/README.md

 =============================================
 ```
 ## Election Trigger
-This program assumes that the Nodes detected Leader Failure at the same time so they all initate Leader election at exactly the same time.
+This program assumes that the Nodes detected Leader Failure at the same time so they all initiate Leader election at exactly the same time.

 ## Key Classes & Methods
 - **Node & NodeImpl**: Implements election logic: initiate election & message forwarding.